-Aspiring indicators The facility may not be optimally designed, but systems are in place to avoid handling as much as possible within the constraints of the facility Handling, where necessary, is carefully planned and executed The infrastructure has been optimised as far as possible to avoid injuries Nets are small-mesh (1mm maximum) Eels are moved without being allowed to dry out.
-Criterion 4.6: Transport Weighting: 1 Responsible indicators There is a Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator holds the relevant transport authorisations for its country(s) of operation Aspiring indicators None Criterion 4.7: The target percentage of glass eels is being used for restocking Weighting: 2 Responsible indicators The buyer can provide documented evidence that they have sold at least 60% for restocking the required target percentage of its glass eels from the last season for the primary purpose of conservation / escapement.
-Aspiring indicators The buyer can provide documented evidence that they have reserved or made available at least 60% of the required target percentage of its glass eels from the latest season available for the primary purpose of conservation / escapement, OR: The buyer can provide documented evidence that it has made available glass eels to the maximum level possible within the constraints of the implementation of the EMP in that country
+The infrastructure has been optimised as far as possible to avoid injuries Nets are small-mesh (1mm maximum) Eels are moved without being allowed to dry out.
+Criterion 4.6: Transport Weighting: 1 Responsible indicators There is a documented Transport Plan in place to minimise travel time - this meets the Transport requirements for vertebrates Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator is trained and holds the relevant transport authorisations for its country(s) of operation Aspiring indicators There is no documented Transport Plan in place Packing is done in a way that minimises handling, time and stress Eels are kept cool and wet with an adequate supply of oxygen The operator holds the relevant transport authorisations for its country(s) of operation Criterion 4.7: The target percentage of glass eels is being used for restocking Weighting: 2 Responsible indicators In France: Glass eels are sold according to their earmarked quota - glass eels for restocking are sold only for restocking Outside of France: The buyer can provide documented evidence that they have sold at least 60% for restocking the required target percentage of its glass eels from the last season for the primary purpose of conservation / escapement.
+Aspiring indicators In France: No aspiring indicator (nothing less than meeting the requirements of the quota is suitable or even legal) Outside of France The buyer can provide documented evidence that they have reserved or made available at least 60% of the required target percentage of its glass eels from the latest season available for the primary purpose of conservation / escapement, OR: The buyer can provide documented evidence that it has made available glass eels to the maximum level possible within the constraints of the implementation of the EMP in that country